The Birgit Burton R.I.S.E. Fund

 R.I.S.E Fund applicants must:

-• Be a woman of color living in the US or Canada
+• Be a fundraiser of colour living in the US or Canada

 • Have fundraising and/or development designated as their primary responsibility in their organization